+Accreditation by the American Speech-Language-Hearing Association

-Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification:
+Verification of Provider Qualifications

+Entity Responsible for Verification:

+DDS

-DDS Frequency of Verification:
+DDS

 Frequency of Verification:

-Frequency of Verification:

-Frequency of Verification:

 Initially, and annually thereafter.

-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service
+Appendix C: Participant Services

-C-1/C-3.
-I Tovider Specifications for Service
+C-1/C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Speech, Hearing and Language Services
+Service Type: Other Service

+Service Name: Speech, Hearing and Language Services

 Provider Category:

-[Individual]
+Individual

 Provider Type:

-Frovider Type:

 Audiologists

 Provider Qualifications

 License (specify):

 An audiologist licensed to practice audiology in accordance with the requirements of Chapter 78 of Title 17 of the D.C.M.R.

 Certificate (specify):

 Certificate of Clinical Competence in the area of Audiology granted by the American Speech Hearing Language Association

 Other Standard (specify):

 Verification of Provider Qualifications Entity Responsible for Verification:

 DDS

 Frequency of Verification:

 Initially, and annually thereafter